reside-eng/workflow-status-notification-action/README.md

-# workflow-status-slack-notification

-test
+# Workflow Status Slack Notification Action

-Github action that keeps track and retrieves previous workflow runs status for the same workflow on the same branch.
+> Github action that keeps track and retrieves previous workflow runs status for the same workflow on the same branch.
-According to current and previous runs status, it will send a notification to a Slack channel using an Incoming webhook app.
+> According to current and previous runs status, it will send a notification to a Slack channel using an Incoming webhook app.

+## How it works

+At the end of a workflow, on success() and on failure(), call this action with the current status as a parameter (success/failure).
+This action will first check the previous workflow status and will send a Slack notification according to the current workflow status.
+Status is retrieved from cache if the current workflow has already run previously (from `re-run all jobs` button for example).
+If it's the first time this workflow runs, this action will retrieve previous workflow status on the same branch with `gh` cli using provided `github-token`.

+It'll compare last/current workflow status and will send a notification to Slack if:

+- Current status is `failure` and it's the first time this workflow runs for the current branch.
+- Current status is `failure` and previous run status was `success`.
+- Current status is `success` and previous run status was `failure`.

+## Notes

+You need to define this secret:
+YOUR_SLACK_WEBHOOK: Webhook URL from Slack Incoming Webhook application

 # Usage